Last edit: April 13, 2017.

-There is a story, and there are “key” rooms with “key” NPCs, but the world in-between consists of tiles randomly connected to each other in such a way that it’s still possible to navigate to the key rooms.
-Some key rooms would be closed off prior to completing certain action (killing a boss, or taking an item to an NPC, or talking to an NPC, for example).
+There is a story, and there are “key” rooms with “key” NPCs, but the world in-between consists of a map, on which you travel to what are basically randomly generated dungeons with key NPCs.
+Some locations would be closed off prior to completing certain action (killing a boss, or taking an item to an NPC, or talking to an NPC, for example).

 These tiles should have elements for taking cover and strategic combat against randomly placed enemies in every game.

-Easy, Medium, and Hard would affect the size of the world (amount of tiles), as well as increase the damage output for both enemies and the player character.
+Easy, Medium, and Hard would affect the size of the dungeons (amount of tiles), as well as increase the damage output for both enemies and the player character.

 QIABAA (Questions I’ll Answer Before Anyone Asks)